Zero Waste Period

 Rejeanne Period Undies

 I’ve recently tried another brand of period undies that I really like too.
 Are you beginning to see a trend here?
 I just love period undies haha!
 They’re such a game changer, and I really wish they had been around when I was a teenager.
-Rejeanne is a French brand of period underwear.
+Rejeanne is a French brand of menstrual underwear.
 The Francophile in me was absolutely delighted to try these out.
 (Did you know I majored in French language during college?!)
 I tried the light-moderate flow pair and found that they worked very well!
 Go take a peak at their website, because they have some really cute patterned pairs of underwear.
 I think the polka dot ones are adorable!
 Also, the Rejeanne underwear material is similar to Thinx.
 My only concern with this pair was that they ran super small.
 If you’re based in the U.S. I definitely recommend sizing up, maybe even two sizes up.

 Author’s Note: This blog post was originally posted in February 2016, but I’ve updated some information and want to share it with my newest Tiny Yellow Bungalow followers.
 Enjoy y’all!